 And oh yeah, please try these Shrimp Pineapple Kabobs.
 They are absolutely totally amazing.
 The hubs already requested I make them again 🙂

-- 12 fresh pineapple pieces cut 1 inch to 1 1/2 inch pieces
+- 12 fresh pineapple pieces, cut 1 inch chunks

 - 1 teaspoon minced garlic